civnam/MealsApp/README.md

 # Installation

-Go the path where the Podfile in the terminal and execute the pod install command The app was tested in Xcode 14.3 and supports iOS 16+ because of the SwiftUI features that were used
+Go the path where the Podfile is in the terminal and execute the pod install command The app was tested in Xcode 14.3 and supports iOS 16+ because of the SwiftUI features that were used

 # Features in the Meals App